 Simply: You don’t want to be talking to the black screen of death, as we call it.
 Make sure your camera is on, of course, but your potential customer’s camera has to be on as well.
 Nothing is more frustrating at your end than staring at a blank screen and wondering if the person on the other end is with you at that moment.
 Are they doing the dishes?
 Watching TV?
 Walking their dog?
 You need their attention to be on you, and they need to be invested in you and following along with what you’re saying.

-Studies show that when both cameras are on, closing rates are dramatically higher.
+Studies show that when both cameras are on, closing rates are about 40% higher.
 You can ensure this happens by explaining why you need it to happen (“We need to see each other to get to know each other, and so that I can see that you’re fully understanding some of the complex things I’ll be showing you, to prevent us from making any mistakes”) and then confirming that it is indeed on for the sales call (“Will you make sure your camera is on for our sales call?”).

 State the purpose of the call

 Make sure you start off the call by clearly and succinctly declaring what the purpose of the call is.
 Don’t spend a lot of time with small talk.
-You can keep the meeting on track by primarily using the “If … then” statement.
-As in, “If this call goes well, then this will happen next …” This might mean laying out several steps – “We’re going to go over shape and size for a pool, options and accessories, and pricing, and if that aligns with your budget, we can take down a deposit” – in a clear way.
+You can keep the virtual sales meeting on track by primarily using the “If … then” statement.
+As in, “If this call goes well, then this will happen next …” This might mean laying out several steps — “We’re going to go over shape and size for a pool, options and accessories, and pricing, and if that aligns with your budget, we can take down a deposit” — in a clear way.
 Make sure it’s presented in a punchy, powerful, measurable, and tangible way.
 Doing this will establish the tone of your sales calls that will make them dramatically better.

 End with clear direction